Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 Signals no longer needed:
 - PCSrcE

-New signals needed:
+New input signals needed:
-- PCSrc [1:0] (output)
-  - Effectively a replacement for PCSrcE considering it's determined using signals from multiple stages.
-- InstrF[6:5] (input)
+- InstrF[6:5]
   - This is the instructions OpCode, used for determining if the current instruction is a branch or jump.
-- PCF[9:0] (input)
+- PCF[9:0]
  - These are the bits used for indexing the Branch Target Buffer, and the local branch predictors.
-- PCE[9:0] (input)
+- PCE[9:0]
   - Gives index of branch currently in the execution stage
-- PCTargetE [31:0] (input)
+- PCTargetE [31:0]
   - Needed to replace incorrect BTB entries
-- TargetMatch (input)
+- TargetMatchE
   - Indicates whether or not the predicted branch target and actual branch target for a given branch are equal.
   - Used for BTB target address replacement
   - Resets local branch predictors to initial untaken state
+- PCSrcPredE
+  - Used to compare to PCSrcResE to see if they are the same

+New output signals needed:
+- PCSrc [1:0]
+  - Effectively a replacement for PCSrcE considering it's determined using signals from multiple stages.
+- PredPCTargetF [31:0]
+  - The predicted branch target address fetched from the BTB

+New internal signals:
-- PCSrcResE (internal)
+- PCSrcResE
   - Used to be called PCSrcE,
   - Indicates if branch in the execution stage is actually taken
-- PCSrcPredE (input)
-  - Used to compare to PCSrcResE to see if they are the same
-- PredPCTargetF (output)
-  - The predicted branch target address fetched from the BTB

-### **Fetch and Execution Stage Changes (January 16th):**
+### **Fetch, Decode and Execution Stage Changes (January 16th):**

 The fetch stage needs the following changes:
 - A larger Multiplexer to handle more of the possible branch targets

+This requires the following new signals:
+- Inputs:
+  - PredPCTargetF [31:0]
+  - PCPlus4E [31:0]
+  - Change PCSrcE to PCSrc
+- Outputs:
+  - None

+There are no changes taht directly need to be made to the decode stage, however it's pipeline register will need to accomadate some of the new signals.

+The Decode stage pipeline register has the following new signals:
+- Input:
+  - PCSrcPredF [1:0]
+  - PredPCTargetF [31:0]
+- Output:
+  - PCSrcPredD [1:0]
+  - PredPCTargetF [31:0]

 The Execution Stage needs the following changes:
 - Comparator for PCTargetE, and PredPCTargetE
-- Will output TargetMatch
+- Will output TargetMatchE, PCE, and PCSrcPredE for use in branch prediction

-The Decode stage pipeline register has the following new input signals:
+This requires the following new signals:
+- Inputs:
+  - None
+- Outputs:
+  - TargetMatchE [31:0]
-- PCSrcPredF
+  - PCE [9:0]
-- PredPCTargetF
+  - PCSrcPredE
-The Execute stage pipeline register has the following new input signals:
+The Execute stage pipeline register has the following new signals:
+- Input:
-- PCSrcPredD
+  - PCSrcPredD [1:0]
-- PredPCTargetD
+  - PredPCTargetD [31:0]
+- Output:
+  - PCSrcPredE [1:0]
+  - PredPCTargetE [31:0]

+Other new execute stage outputs:
+- TargetMatchE [31:0]
+- PCSrcPredE [1:0]
+- PCE [31:0]

 ## Verilog Coding (January 18th \- Present):